Rob Murphy: Cincinnati Reds

+Boston Red Sox

-In Boston in 1989, Murphy collected career-highs with nine saves and 105.0 innings pitched behind closer Lee Smith in the Boston bullpen.
+In his first year with the Red Sox, Murphy collected career-highs with nine saves and 105.0 innings pitched behind closer Lee Smith in the Boston bullpen.
 Murphy’s 74 appearances eclipsed the team’s record for games pitched by a left-hander.
 The previous record was held by Sparky Lyle.
 His 105 innings pitched was also the most by a Red Sox left hander, strictly in relief, and the last time a left-handed pitcher threw over 100 innings, strictly in relief, in the American League.
 By pitching over 100 relief innings in both the American and National Leagues, Murphy joined a very short list of lefties to accomplish this feat.
 Only Darold Knowles and Ron Perranoski had done this before, both in 1970.
 Rob was named the Red Sox Fireman of the Year (best reliever) by the Boston area Baseball Writers.

 1990 saw Murphy set a record for consecutive errorless games at start of career (332), previous record (175).
 The Red Sox won the Eastern Division of the American League.

 In 1992, Rob set a dubious record for consecutive games without a win (146).

 Murphy also pitched for the Mariners, Cardinals, Yankees, Dodgers and Marlins, retiring at the end of the 1995 season.

 In an eleven-season career, Murphy, compiled a 32–38 record with thirty saves and a 3.64 ERA in 597 games.
 At his retirement, he ranked eighteenth in the history of baseball for left-handed relief appearances, and had played longer in the Major Leagues than any player in University of Florida history.

+Life after baseball

+A horse racing and thoroughbred enthusiast, Murphy has devised his own method for handicapping and breeding.
+Murphy's company, M375 Thoroughbreds, Inc., has bred, raised and raced such successful horses as Platinum Tiara, Swing and Miss, Diamond Studs, Strike Three and Golden Spikes.

+Murphy has also been active in charity fund-raising his career.
+While with the Reds, he participated in several Muscular Dystrophy Association telethons in the Cincinnati area.
+In Boston, Murphy worked with the Red Sox in-house charities, the Jimmy Fund and the 65 Roses Foundation.
+He also participated in events benefiting the ALS Association.
+Back at home in Florida, Murphy has attended many Redbone Organization events to benefit Cystic Fibrosis.
+Murphy continues to share his experience and expertise with the youth of Martin County by coaching baseball and softball players of all ages.